Rental Insurance in BC — Landlord, Tenant & Strata

 Understand the three-policy insurance system in BC: landlord coverage, tenant coverage, and strata coverage.
 Learn to match strata deductibles, confirm water damage endorsements, and make tenant insurance a lease requirement.

-The two most costly misbeliefs: "My policy covers the tenant's stuff" (it does not — tenant contents are covered by the tenant's own policy) and "The strata policy covers everything inside my condo" (it covers original fixtures at most, not your upgrades, and deductibles can be charged back to you if the claim originates from your unit).
+The two most costly misbeliefs: "My policy covers the tenant's stuff" (it does not — tenant contents are covered by the tenant's own policy) and "The strata policy covers everything inside my condo" (it covers original fixtures only, not your upgrades, and strata deductibles can be charged back to you when a claim starts in your unit).

 Caution

 A single dishwasher seal failure in a condo can damage multiple units below.
-The strata insurer pays for repairs, but the building deductible — often $25,000 to $100,000+ — can be charged back to the unit owner who is responsible.
+The strata insurer pays for repairs, but the building deductible — often $25,000 to $100,000 or more — can be charged back to the unit owner who is responsible under section 158(2) of the Strata Property Act.
 If your "strata deductible assessment" coverage is lower than the building deductible, the difference comes out of your pocket.

 1. Landlord Insurance (Your Policy)

 This is the policy you buy as the property owner.
-For a freehold property (house, duplex, townhouse), it covers the structure.
-For a condo, it covers your unit improvements and betterments — the upgrades you made beyond what the developer installed (flooring, cabinets, countertops).
-It also covers landlord-provided appliances and furnishings, liability (if someone is injured on the property), and loss of rent if the unit becomes uninhabitable during covered repairs.
+For a freehold property — house, duplex, or townhouse — it covers the structure.
+For a condo, it covers your unit improvements and betterments: the upgrades beyond what the developer originally installed, such as flooring, cabinets, and countertops.
+It also covers landlord-provided appliances and furnishings, your liability if someone is injured on the property, and loss of rent if the unit becomes uninhabitable during covered repairs.

 - Property coverage: Structure (freehold) or unit improvements/betterments (condo)